CSR performance 2023

 % of women in management

 Having met its commitment to increase the number of women in management by 5 percentage points between 2015 and 2020, the Group has now set a target for women to hold 45% of management positions by 2025.
-The increase in the number of female executives within the Group is one of the two CSR criteria taken into account in the variable compensation of executives in France and Brazil.
+The increase in the number of female executives within the Group is one of the two CSR criteria taken into account in the variable compensation of executives.

 Change in the number of Group employees with disabilities